-- Identifying new and emerging issues by engaging with internal and external stakeholders and experts. - Continuing to share best practices, challenges, and lessons on assessing and addressing modern slavery risks with the members of BSR's Human Rights Working Group and The Mekong Club. - Ongoing monitoring of our reporting channels and any reports related to modern slavery. - · Strengthening human rights considerations in due diligence processes.
+- · Identifying new and emerging issues by engaging with internal and external stakeholders and experts. - Continuing to share best practices, challenges, and lessons on assessing and addressing modern slavery risks with the members of BSR's Human Rights Working Group and The Mekong Club (see Other Relevant Information: Memberships). - Ongoing monitoring of our reporting channels and any reports related to modern slavery.